robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 .. sourcecode:: robotframework

    *** Test Cases ***
    Example
        @{list} =    Create List    first    second    third Length Should Be    ${list}    3
        Log Many    @{list}

-Because all Robot Framework variables are stored in same namespace, there is not much difference between assigning a value to a scalar variable or list variable.
-This can be seen by comparing the above example with the example at the end of the previous section.
-Actually the only difference is that when creating a list variable, Robot Framework automatically verifies that the value is a list or list-like.
+Because all Robot Framework variables are stored in same namespace, there is not much difference between assigning a value to a scalar variable or a list variable.
+This can be seen by comparing the last two examples above.
+The main differences are that when creating a list variable, Robot Framework automatically verifies that the value is a list or list-like, and the stored variable value will be a new list created from the return value.
+When assigning to a scalar variable, the return value is not verified and the stored value will be the exact same object that was returned.

 Assigning dictionary variables
 ''''''''''''''''''''''''''''''